Cambodia jails translator over ‘fake news’ sex trafficking film | Malay Mail

-PHNOM PENH, June 26 — A Cambodian court jailed a fixer and translator for two years today for his role in making a documentary about sex trafficking in the Southeast Asian country which the government said contained “fake news”.
+PHNOM PENH, June 28 — A Cambodian court jailed a fixer and translator for two years on Wednesday for his role in making a documentary about sex trafficking in the South-east Asian country which the government said contained “fake news”.

 Prime Minister Hun Sen has launched a crackdown on government critics, including human rights advocates and opposition politicians, and has in recent years used the term “fake news” to discredit dissenting voices.